syncfusion/blazor-docs/src/charts/bullet-chart/events.md

 ## Loaded

-Triggers after the Bullet Chart component has been loaded.
+The `Loaded` event triggers after the Bullet Chart component has been loaded.

 ```csharp
 @using Syncfusion.Blazor.Charts